LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-messaging.md

 {:start="3"}

 1. **Set up queue prioritization** rules to guide LivePerson engine on which conversations should be answered first.
    Messaging conversations can span over a few hours, or even a few days, and in many cases become inactive as we’re waiting for a consumer to reply.
-You can set up the following tools to help manage ongoing conversations:

 {:start="4"}
 2. **Smart capacity**: this replaces the traditional utilization rate, and dynamically fills agent workload with conversations, taking active and inactive states into consideration.